-By submitting the online application and registration form, you are authorizing Pace University to register you for the classes selected.
+By submitting the online application and registration add/drop form (PDF), you are authorizing Pace University to register you for the classes selected.
 To cancel your registration, you must officially drop the course(s) prior to the first class meeting.

-Students have until June 6th, for Summer I, and until July 17th, for Summer II, to drop a course.
-Starting June 7th, for Summer I, and July 18th, for Summer II, students will receive an academic grade of "W" for classes they withdraw from.
-It is the student's responsibility to withdraw from courses for which he or she has registered.
+Students have until June 3rd, for Summer I, and until July 21st, for Summer II, to drop a course.
+Starting June 4th, for Summer I, and July 22nd, for Summer II, students will receive an academic grade of "W" for classes they withdraw from.
+It is the student's responsibility to withdraw from courses for which they have registered.
 Failure to officially withdraw will result in tuition liability.

 Students may withdraw online through the MyPace Portal or by filing with the Office of Student Assistance.
 Nonattendance of classes, informing the instructor of withdrawal, or stopping payment on a check does not constitute official withdrawal, and does not relieve the student of his or her financial obligation, or entitle the student to a refund.
 A student who registers for a class and does not attend class remains fully responsible for financial obligations.
 For a complete list of Billing and Registration Policies, please visit the Office of Student Assistance website.